coderGirlSu/Marketplace/README.md

 ### Functionality / features

-**Hamburger menu:** This website is responsive, which means it shows hamburger menu when the screen size is under 1200px instead of showing navbar.
+**Hamburger menu:** This website is responsive, which means it shows a hamburger menu when the screen size is under 1200px instead of showing the navigation menu.

-**My orders:** This page will list all the products I have ordered, users will be able to view all their orders on this page.
+**My orders:** The ability to list all the products a user has ordered.
+Users will be able to view all their orders on this page.

-**My products:** This page will list all of the products that I have posted. it is easy for users manage their products.
+**My products:** The ability to list all of the products that a user has posted for sale.
+It is easy for users to manage their products.

-**Searching bar:** The search bar located on the top of the products and my products page allows users to search their interested products and also narrow down the range of searching.
+**Product search:** Users can search for products they are interested in and narrow down the range of products using a search bar located on the top of the products and my products pages.

-**Messaging:** As sellers, they will be able to check their messages from message section where located on the top of the website, which is the part of the navbar. as buyers, they will be able to contact the seller through message section, or click on the contact button where is in the product page.
+**Messaging:** A two way messaging system between buyers and sellers allowing direct communication with context links to the products in question.

-**Image uploading:** Users will be able to upload the image of the product which they want to sell.
-The images are stored in the postgres database.
+**Image uploading:** Upload of product images being sold to give users a clearer picture of the product they are viewing.

-**Edit and Add a product:** Users will be able to edit, delete, add new products to their website.
+**Edit and Add a product:** The ability to edit, delete and add  products to the site website by and user.

-**Rich text:** Rich Text is a field type that enables users to create rich text content, It provides common text formatting options such as paragraphs, adding files, etc.
+**Rich text product descriptions:** Rich Text is a field type that enables users to create rich text content for their product listings.
+It provides common text formatting options such as paragraphs, adding files, etc.

-**Authentication:** Divise
+**Authentication:** Secure authentication of users using Devise to ensure customer information and product listing are secure on the application.

-**Authorization:** Users have restrictions on what they can see and edit.
+**Authorization:** Secure access restrictions on what can be accessed and edited including editing listed products and accessing customer sent messages.

 ### Sitemap